Integrating Water & Land Use Planning

 In December 2017, the CWCB and the Department of Local Affairs (DOLA) convened the Water and Land Use Planning Alliance (Alliance).
 As the Colorado Water and Growth Dialogue wrapped up, there needed to be an outlet for the active players who had been engaged in the Dialogue to continue their work.
 Additionally, there needed to be a space to welcome new people and diversify the work space.

 The Alliance usually meets quarterly to share work progress, new project ideas and to ensure the groups working in this space are not duplicating efforts.
 The Alliance is a great place to understand the current work for integrating water and land use planning being carried out in Colorado.
+If you're interested in viewing projects currently underway by Alliance members, check out this Story Map.

 NEW!
 Sonoran Institute